 The caffeine in green tea blocks an inhibitory neurotransmitter in the brain called adenosine.
 By doing this, it basically increases the firing of neurons.
 Caffeine has been shown to improve reaction time and vigilance.
 Green tea is also rich in L-theanine, an amino acid that is known to produce a calming effect.

 When combined with caffeine, it optimizes brain functions, enhancing cognitive performance and working memory.
 Even your mood gets elevated.
 Since green tea counters oxidative stress, it protects the brain against neurodegenerative diseases like Parkinson’s and Alzheimer’s.
-In various studies, people have reported feeling more energetic and productive after consuming green tea as compared to coffee.
+In various studies, people have reported feeling more energetic and productive after consuming it as compared to coffee.

 2. Protect against diabetes